 As the civil war in Syria continues unabated, Jordan has contributed substantial and generous assistance to refugees from Syria.
-As of October 2018, Jordan hosts over 670 000 Syrian refugees — 48% of them children.
-The vast majority, some 83%, live in cities and towns, while the remainder reside mainly in two refugee camps – Azraq and Zataari.
+As of January 2019, Jordan hosts over 655 000 Syrian refugees — around 48 percent of them children.
+The vast majority (83 percent) live in cities and towns, while the remainder reside mainly in two refugee camps, Azraq and Zaatari.
 Zaatari is the world’s second largest camp with close to 80 000 residents.
 The influx of refugees from Syria, and of people fleeing the conflict in Iraq, has put substantial pressure on Jordan’s over-stretched resources at one of the most difficult economic periods in the country’s history.

 Syrian refugees in Jordan without updated government and UNHCR documents risk deportation, which limits their freedom of movement, as well as preventing them from accessing basic services including healthcare, education and the labour market.
-The EU has supported the UNHCR and a consortium of partner organisations in the government’s efforts to regularise the civil and/or legal status of refugees lacking proper registration.
-The decision taken on 4 March 2018, when Jordan formally began to regularise the status of urban refugees without permits, has been extended to March 2019, offering them greater protection.
+The EU has supported the UNHCR and a consortium of partner organisations to help regularise the civil and/or legal status of refugees lacking proper registration.